tatumio/tatum-php/docs/Api/MarketplaceApi.md

 Withdraw funds from the marketplace treasury account on Solana

-<b>2 credits per API call</b>
+**2 credits per API call**

  Withdraw funds from the NFT marketplace treasury account on Solana.

  You can withdraw the funds only if you are the marketplace fee recipient.

- This API is in <b>alpha</b> and is supported only for the mainnet on Solana.
+ This API is in **alpha** and is supported only for the mainnet on Solana.

- <b>Signing a transaction</b>
+ **Signing a transaction**

  When withdrawing the funds, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.

  Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
 Your private keys should never leave your security perimeter.
-You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.
+You should use the private keys only for testing a solution you are building on the **testnet** of a blockchain.

- For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
+ For signing transactions on the **mainnet**, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
 Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.

 ### Example